Dasuki Linked To Luxury Real Estate In US Bought With Allegedly Stolen Billions Of Naira

 3 mins read

-Nine years after the prosecution of former National Security Adviser, Sambo Dasuki, began, a new investigation has revealed how millions of dollars was invested in American luxury real estate linked to him and his allies.
+Nine years after the prosecution of former National Security Adviser, Sambo Dasuki, began, a new investigation has revealed how millions of dollars were invested in American luxury real estate linked to him and his allies.

 Join our WhatsApp Channel